Kitsu Logo

 Update Kitsu

-To update Kitsu, update the files through Git:
+To update Kitsu, update the files:

 Admin users